justinliu23/communication-efficient-federated-learning/README.md

 This repository contains a Python-based quantization module designed to optimize federated learning by reducing the communication cost associated with model updates.
 By converting client models from full precision (32-bit) to low-bit (e.g., 8-bit) representations, this project aims to improve efficiency in federated learning environments where communication bandwidth is a constraint.

+Click [here](https://github.com/justinliu23/federated-learning-simulation) for my related repo on creating a federated learning simulation with multiple devices that each train independently on local data.

 ## Project Overview

 In federated learning, multiple clients collaboratively train a shared model without sharing their local data.
 However, each communication round between clients and the central server can be bandwidth-intensive due to the large size of model parameters.
 This project addresses this challenge by using **model quantization**, a technique that reduces the bit-width of model parameters before transmission, thereby decreasing the model size and communication overhead.